aridoza/foundational-java/oop-java-lesson/03.objects-lesson/README.md

 | 15 min | Independent Practice | Calculator class |
 | 20 min | Guided / Independent Practice | Constructors |
 | 10 min  | Conclusion  | Review / Recap |

-* Demonstrate Ability to:
-    * Write a Class
-    * Write a Constructor (including ones that accept arguments)
-    * Create an Instance with the "new" Keyword
-    * Access a Field or Method from an Instance

 <!--
 NOTE TO INSTRUCTOR: Before you can execute Java code you must install a JDK (latest build of JDK 1.8).